ramzibou0735/aerial-autonomy-stack/docs/PREINSTALL.md

-# Pre-installation Steps
+# Pre-installation

-## Pre-installation Step 1 of 3: Host Computer Setup
+## Install Ubuntu 22 with NVIDIA Driver

 > [!NOTE]
 > Skip this step if you already have an **Ubuntu 22 computer with NVIDIA Driver**, Git, **Git LFS** etc.